Best Colleges for Music in the US

 10. Peabody Conservatory-Johns Hopkins University

-The school places an emphasis on community involvement and leadership skills in addition to music education.
+The school emphasizes community involvement and leadership skills in addition to music education.
 Unlike other elite conservatories, Peabody values collaboration over competition among its students.

 Degrees offered at Peabody include Bachelor of Music, Master of Music, Master of Art, and performance diplomas.
 Popular programs include performance, jazz performance, computer music, music education, music theory, and recording arts and sciences.